A visit with a 95+ year old mask carver.

 I had the great privilege of meeting Don Teodoro for the first time on 31 December 2005.
 I did not have my camera along with me on this occasion so we borrowed a cracker box of a camera and it continued to function even after we dropped it.
 We sent his great-grandson on a walk to the village to pick up a roll of film.
 The road was too treacherous for me to want to make too many trips over it.
 I damaged the oil pan on a prior trip near there about a month prior.
 I did not care for that to happen again.
 The four principal pictures shown here are a product of that roll of film.

 I had seen many masks made by Don Teodoro as far away as Oaxaca.
 I had purchased many.
 My picker had been trying for a year to find who made the masks.
-He finally located him in the state of Puebla near Zacapoaxtla in a village called Tatoxca.
+He finally located him in the state of Puebla near Zacapoaxtla in a village called Tatoxcac.
 He still makes masks in his free time when he gets hot or tired working up in the hills near his home.

 Don Teodoro is a self-taught mask carver.
 He is able to carve one mask a day.
 Aguacate is his wood of preference.
 He uses pieces of broken glass as scrapers to smooth out the roughly chiseled wood.
 Then in other free moments he applies the paint using homemade paint brushes made from turkey feathers.
 He takes a large quill and cuts off the tip so that it looks about like the tip of a ball point pin.
 Through that hole he inserts smaller, finer feathers.
 I hope he does not mind me revealing his trade secrets.

 Don Teodoro began carving at age 63 so if you find one of his masks, it is unlikely that it is more than 31 years old.
 I have some of his older masks that seem to have been more finely carved and beautifully painted.
-From the form I can be certain that he carved the mask in question, but I suspect that the sometimes quite beautifully decorated masks have been repainted by others and sometimes adapted to be used as carnival masks.
+From the form I can be certain that he carved the masks in question, but I suspect that the sometimes quite beautifully decorated masks have been repainted by others and sometimes adapted to be used as carnival masks.

 What a pleasure to converse with this man and see his demonstrations.
 He is extremely hard of hearing and one must shout very close to his ear to be heard.
 He seems to have an eternal smile and seems to really enjoy being with people.